jaumet/avook-dual/README.md

 ### Catalog data layout

 - `catalog/titles.json` stores the authoritative metadata for every title (description, asset names, cover, etc.).
-- `catalog/packages.json` groups `title_ids` into sellable packages, including optional Stripe product/price IDs.
+- `catalog/packages.json` groups `title_ids` into sellable packages.
 One of the packages must have `"is_free": true` so the backend knows which entries are public.
+Paid packages now include optional PayPal hosted button identifiers to render the checkout buttons.
 - `audios-free.json` remains as a static fallback for browsers that cannot reach the API (for example when running `python -m http.server` without the backend).
 The file mirrors the titles listed in the free package.

 ### API overview